ThilinaRajapakse/simpletransformers/docs/_docs/14-ner-data-formats.md

 Although the paper discusses using combinations of text, layout, and image features, Simple Transformers currently only supports text + layout as inputs.

-The data format for LayoutLM is similar to the default format described above but it also includes the bounding box information in addition to the text.
+The data format for LayoutLM is similar to the default format described above but it also includes the bounding box information (`x0`, `y0`, `x1`, `y1`) in addition to the text.
+Here, `x0` and `y0` are the coordinates of the top-left vertex of the bounding box and `x1` and `y1` are the coordinates of the bottom-right vertex of the bounding box.

 **Note:** The bounding box coordinates must be normalized to between 0-1000 where (0,0) is the top-left corner of the image.
 {: .notice--info}